What is stevia?

 Can I grow my own stevia plant?

 Sure—you can grow you own stevia plant!

 Commercial stevia plants typically start life in a greenhouse before being transplanted to a field.
 If you want to grow your own stevia plant, purchase a sapling locally or online.
 If growing in a container, give the plant a 12- or 14-inch container filled with a good potting mix.
-Position the plant in full sun and water the plant when the top inch potting mix is dry to the touch.
-Harvest the leaves just as the flowers bud for the most sweetness.
-Dry the leaves and then crush them into a powder to store and to use.
+Position the plant in full sun and water the plant when the top inch of potting mix is dry to the touch.
+While it’s possible to grown your own stevia plant, homemade stevia sweeteners are not generally recognized as safe (GRAS) in accordance with US FDA requirements.

 How many calories are in stevia?